MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/location-capability.md

 You can integrate the location capabilities of native device with your Teams app.

 You can use [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), which provides the tools necessary for your app to access the user’s [native device capabilities](native-device-permissions.md).
 Use the location APIs, such as [getLocation](/javascript/api/@microsoft/teams-js/microsoftteams.location?view=msteams-client-js-latest#getLocation_LocationProps___error__SdkError__location__Location_____void_&preserve-view=true) and [showLocation](/javascript/api/@microsoft/teams-js/microsoftteams.location?view=msteams-client-js-latest#showLocation_Location___error__SdkError__status__boolean_____void_&preserve-view=true) to integrate the capabilities within your app.
 Web, desktop, and mobile apps support the location features.
-Teams exposes well-defined APIs via TeamsJS SDK  and accordingly bridge to the native calls, ask for user permissions to access device capability, and return the appropriate data back to the requested app.
+Teams exposes well-defined APIs via TeamsJS SDK  and accordingly bridges to the native calls, asks for user permissions to access device capability, and returns the appropriate data back to the requested app.

 ## Advantages of integrating location capabilities